Remembering McNeese’s 1993 stars as they continue to make their mark in football

 Against Northern Iowa, Guidry forced a Warner fumble that led to McNeese points.
 Bronson picked off two Warner passes, returning one for a touchdown.
 Joseph threw for one touchdown and ran for another.
 Fun fact: It was 91 degrees at kickoff time.
 At night.

-Henry, Bronson and Guidry were first-team All-Southland Conference selections that year.
+Henry, Bronson and Guidry, along with Rush, were first-team All-Southland Conference selections that year.

 They also beat a team with Mike Tomlin